effekt-lang/effekt/examples/casestudies/inference.effekt.md

 ---

-We require some imports
+We require some imports:

 ```
 import list
 ```

-We need some effects to perform probabilistic operations
+We need some effects to perform probabilistic operations:

 ```
 effect sample(dist: Distribution): Double